Common Envelope Mass Ejection in Evolved Stars: Modeling the Dust Emission from post-RGB stars in the LMC: Discussion

 \subsubsection{R and I band data}

 For several of our post-RGB and post-AGB sources, the model SEDs do not provide good matches to the R- and I-band data.
 The R magnitudes, taken from the GSC\,2.2 catalog (as in KWVW15), often have large error bars, e.g. the post-RGB sources, J051347.57-704450.5 and J051920.18-722522.1.
 The modeled SEDs do not agree with the extinction corrected Rmag even after taking into account the large error bars.
-For the post-RGB source J051347.57-704450.5, in addition to the GSC 2.2 data, we plotted the extinction corrected USNO-B 1.0 R1 and R2 fluxes (Fig.\,\ref{J051347}).
+For the post-RGB source J051347.57-704450.5, in addition to the GSC 2.2 data, we plotted the extinction corrected USNO-B 1.0 R1 and R2 fluxes (Fig. Set 3).
 We find that the latter are in better agreement with the modeled SED.

-KWVW15 compiled I magnitudes from the MCPS Catalog for the LMC (Zaritsky et al. 2004).
-In Tables\,\ref{tbl-denisetc-prgb} and \,\ref{tbl-denisetc-pagb} we compare the I-band magnitudes from Zaritsky et al. 2004 with data from the DENIS catalog (Cioni et al. 2000) and USNO-B 1.0 (Monet et al. 2003).
-The Zaritsky et al. (2004) data is in good agreement with the DENIS data with the exception of the post-RGB source, J050257.89-665306.3 ($\Delta$Imag $\sim$ 1 mag).
-The corrected DENIS Imag for this object is in good agreement with our modeled SED.
-(Fig.\,\ref{J050257_model2_corr}).
-In most cases, the USNO-B 1.0 magnitudes are brighter than the Zaritsky et al. (2004) data and would show better agreement with our modeled SEDs.
+KWVW15 compiled I magnitudes from the MCPS Catalog for the LMC \citep{zaritsky2004}.
+In Table\,\ref{tbl-denisetc} we compare the I-band magnitudes from \citet{zaritsky2004} with data from the DENIS catalog \citep{cioni2000} and USNO-B 1.0 \citep{monet2003}.
+The \citet{zaritsky2004} data is in good agreement with the DENIS data with the exception of the post-RGB source, J050257.89-665306.3 ($\Delta$Imag $\sim$ 1 mag).
+The corrected DENIS Imag for this object is in good agreement with our modeled SED, Fig. 8.2.
+In most cases, the USNO-B 1.0 magnitudes are brighter than the \citet{zaritsky2004} data and would show better agreement with our modeled SEDs.